tanwenjie1118/AspNetCore3/README.md

 ..
 ```

-### How to Run with Docker-compose
+### How to deploy with Docker-compose

-here is the docker-compose.yaml
+The docker-compose.yaml

 ```yaml
 # locate to dir where *.sln is